 Accessibility for people with impaired vision or hearing

-Visit to temporary exhibitions:
+Accessible visits to temporary exhibitions:

-• Sign language interpreting service.
+• Sign language interpreter service -check activities-.

 Accessibility for people with learning disabilities